-The middleware can and should be connected to a data correction and image insertion service such as the Jump2Go/QUU Interactive collaboration (called Quu2Go), which can provide album cover art and advertising images, or the Arctic Palm/DTS Connected Radio image service (using CenterStageLive), which can provide artist images (not album cover art).
-These services take raw data from the station's automation or middleware and sends it into the cloud for clean up and to provide additional information (with consistent data quality) to the RDS and HD Radio equipment.
+The middleware can and should be connected to a data correction and image insertion service such as the Jump2Go/QUU Interactive collaboration (called Quu2Go), which can provide album cover art and advertising images, or the Arctic Palm/DTS Connected Radio image service (using CenterStageLive), which can provide artist images, not album cover art.
+These services take raw data from the station's automation or middleware and sends it into the cloud for clean up and to provide additional information with consistent data quality to the RDS and HD Radio equipment.
 There are several other systems in use outside of the U.S. that offer this functionality.
 Radioplayer has a proprietary metadata aggregation system which is tightly integrated with broadcasters' playout infrastructure and allows Radioplayer to make broadcast metadata available on a wide range of its consumer and automotive platforms and applications.
-For FM-band HD Radio systems, an example of the additional information to be added is album art for transmission with the Artist Experience feature.
+For FM-band HD Radio systems, album art with the Artist Experience feature is an example of the additional information that can be transmitted.